 Oct.
 15, 1988 was the day that Gibson hit a walk-off homer against Oakland Athletics closer Dennis Eckersley in Game 1 of the World Series.
 It wasn't so much a walk-off as it was a limp-off.
 An injured Gibson wasn't supposed to play, but limped to the plate in the ninth inning with his team down 4-3 — then limped around the bases when he hit a 3-2 pitch over the right-field wall.

-Fandom aside, it's a historic moment in baseball that even someone like myself can appreciate all these years later.
+Fandom aside, it's a historic moment in baseball that even someone like myself can appreciate.
 To commemorate the 25th anniversary of Gibson's homer, there are a number of good reads out there right now.
 We used three in particular to cull together what you'll read below — 10 facts that you may not know, or may enjoy hearing again on the homer's 25th anniversary

 2. Gibson wasn't even dressed when the ninth inning began.
 He was in the clubhouse, watching the game on TV.
 He wasn't in uniform.
 He was wearing shorts and a T-shirt, getting treatment for his leg injury.